swcarpentry/shell-novice/episodes/01-intro.md

 ### The Shell

-A shell is a program like any other.
-What's special about it is that its job is to run other programs rather than to do calculations itself.
+The Shell is a program which runs other programs rather than doing calculations itself.
-The most popular Unix shell is Bash, the Bourne Again SHell
-(so-called because it's derived from a shell written by Stephen Bourne).
+The most popular Unix shell is Bash, (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.